 #2: Discolored sprinkler heads or ceilings

 Dripping water can cause the sprinkler head or surrounding ceiling area to become discolored.
 Discolored ceilings are always concerning, as ceilings change color before they eventually fail and fall.
-Obviously you want your ceilings to stay overhead, so if there’s water damage showing near or surrounding the sprinklers, call in your local plumber for help right away.
+Obviously, you want your ceilings to stay overhead, so if there’s water damage showing near or surrounding the sprinklers, call in your local plumber for help right away.

 #3: A Constantly Running Compressor